-There are many statistics on the distribution of alcoholism in society and they vary widely in the portion of the population being adversely affected by alcohol.
+There are many studies of the distribution of alcoholism in society and they vary widely in the proportion of the population identified as adversely affected by alcohol.
 This large variation depends entirely on the criteria by which alcohol impairment is measured, and for the sake of simplicity, and nothing more, it is presented as 5% in the following text.

 There is no single factor that pre-determines that we will become alcoholic, in fact it is never the case that we are predestined in this way.
-There are however some portions of the population in which alcoholism is more prevalent than the norm and some individuals in which the likelihood it will occur is far higher; alcoholism does not have an entirely random distribution.
-The great misconception in generalised addiction statistics though is the assumption that the clustering around a particular factor is causal of addiction and this is often not the case at all.
+There are however some portions of the population in which alcoholism is more prevalent than the norm and some individuals in which the likelihood it will occur is far higher.
+Alcoholism does not have an entirely random distribution.
+The great misconception in generalised addiction statistics is the assumption that the clustering around a particular factor is causal of addiction and this is often not the case at all.
 Youth for example is an oft-cited indicator: a very significant proportion of alcoholics started drinking in their early teens.
 From this many deduce that drinking young can cause addiction, but this isn’t a secure conclusion.
 A very large proportion of people will drink unwisely when they are younger and many will drink far too much and too often.
 But most will change this behaviour as they mature.
-There are many social drivers of excessive drinking among young people but significantly the two primary characteristics that drive addiction; recognising benefits more strongly than disadvantages and favouring now over later are both more strongly present in adolescents.
-These usually recede at maturity and when they do then drinking becomes more moderate and controlled.
-Studies on alcoholics show that many drank from a young age, and studies of people that didn’t drink at a young age show lower alcoholism rates; but the two are not as directly linked as may appear at first sight.
-Anybody can become addicted to alcohol if they drink a lot, and there are many reasons someone might drink a lot, but most of these will spontaneously recover if their circumstances change; 5% however will not.
+There are many social drivers of excessive drinking among young people but significantly the two primary characteristics that drive addiction; recognising benefits more strongly than disadvantages and favouring now over later are both typical characteristics of adolescents.
+They usually recede at maturity and as they fade drinking becomes steadily more moderate and controlled.
+Studies of alcoholics show that many drank from a young age, and studies of people that didn’t drink at a young age show lower alcoholism rates; but the two are not as directly linked as may appear at first sight.
+Anybody can become addicted to alcohol if they drink a lot, and there are many reasons that someone might drink a lot, but most of these people will spontaneously recover if their circumstances change; 5% however will not.
 If you survey all alcoholics then you will find that most of them drank heavily in their youth, but if you survey all people that drank heavily in their youth (but were not from alcoholic parents) then only about 5% will be alcoholic: correlation is not the same as causation.
-Most people that drink to excess in their youth will develop drink-aversion triggers, and as they mature and assume more responsible roles in society then these triggers take on more significance and their drinking slows down.
+Most people that drink to excess in their youth will develop drink-aversion triggers and as they mature and assume more responsible roles in society then these triggers strengthen and their drinking slows down.
 Most people, though they might drink heavily when younger, will spontaneously change to a normal drinking pattern as they mature.
 Drinking heavily in our youth does not cause alcoholism, but it is very likely that people that end up as alcoholics also drank as teenagers.

 An increased statistical likelihood of alcoholism also occurs around people that spend a lot of their time in environments where heavy drinking is a regular part of normal social behaviour.
 People who are raised in surroundings where heavy drinking is routine and people whose social lives revolve around heavy drinking conform to the normal behaviour of those groups, so they drink heavily too.
 Just as most people that drink in their teens do not become alcoholic most of the people that drink heavily because that is the normal behaviour in their social groups will change their drinking patterns if their social groups change.
 But again, 5% will not.

 A third significant group of people in which alcoholism is more prevalent is people that are for some reason persistently and severely distressed.
-Alcohol-tolerance in us causes changes in neurotransmitter activity that lowers our mood, makes us less socially engaged and increases our anxiety.
-In us these emotional changes are caused by our brain responding to drinking over a significant period, but some people are in this state for other reasons.
-Childhood abuse or severe trauma can cause it as can unrelenting hardship or certain mental health problems.
-People who are persistently distressed like this may drink as a means to relieve their symptoms; aloneness, anxiety, and fear, and their drinking as a way to relieve these emotions quickly forms into powerful triggers.
-They build strong drinking triggers that fire whenever they are distressed (which is whenever they are sober) and drinking forms itself into the same self-reinforcing feedback loop that occurs with alcohol-tolerance.
+Alcohol-tolerance in most alcoholics causes changes in neurotransmitter release that lower our mood, make us less socially engaged and increase our anxiety.
+In us these emotional changes are caused by our brain adapting to drinking over a significant period, but some people are in this state for other reasons.
+Childhood abuse or severe trauma can cause it as can unrelenting hardship or certain mental health issues.
+People who are persistently distressed like this may drink as a means to relieve their symptoms; aloneness, anxiety, and fear, shame etc and their drinking as a way to relieve these emotions quickly forms into powerful triggers.
+They build strong drinking triggers that fire whenever they are distressed (which is continuous for them) and this drinking to relieve the symptoms of distress forms itself into the same self-reinforcing feedback loop that occurs with alcohol-tolerance.

-The prevalence of alcoholism is higher in the three groups identified here than in the whole of society; those drinking excessively while young, those in social groups where heavy drinking is normal, and those who are persistently distressed.
+The prevalence of alcoholism is higher in the three groups identified here than in the whole of society; those drinking heavily while young, those in social groups where heavy drinking is normal, and those who are already persistently distressed.
 But these people do not necessarily all become alcoholics; very many will change their drinking behaviour perfectly spontaneously.
-Many young people will change their drinking behaviour as they mature, most people in heavy drinking social groups will drink normally when their social circle changes, and many of those living in persistent distress will change their drinking patterns if the sources of their distress are addressed.
-In all these circumstances the majority of people are able to change their drinking behaviour, but 5% will not.
+Many young people will change their drinking behaviour as they mature, most people in heavy drinking social groups will drink normally if their social circle changes, and many of those living in persistent distress will change their drinking patterns if the source of their distress is addressed.
+In all these circumstances the majority of people are able to spontaneously change their drinking behaviour, but 5% will not.

 This behaviour has been replicated in rats.
 Addiction begins and develops in the reward system and all animals that have a brain comprising two hemispheres have this reward system, so rats and mice have been the subjects of very many addiction experiments.
 Rats can become addicted by forcing them to drink heavily.
 If they are given no choice but to drink heavily (by only providing them water heavily laced with alcohol) then after a while their reward system directs them to seek and secure alcohol.
 If at this point you give them a choice of alcohol-laced water and sweetened water then the rats continue to drink the alcohol: they are addicted.
 But in this environment the rats are normally under significant duress; they are caged and entirely deprived of their normal environment.
 If they are placed in a comfortable and natural environment then they do not continue to drink the alcohol, they revert to plain water; that is most of them do.
 A similar result is seen in the soldiers returning from Vietnam.
 While enduring the distresses of war a huge number of these soldiers became heroin addicts, but on returning home most of them spontaneously recovered, but some did not.
 The ones that remain addicted, like the rats that didn’t revert to plain water, are the ones that lack the means to recover spontaneously… the 5%.

 The progression into alcoholism requires both drinking heavily over a sustained period and the absence of the means to stop.
 People that do not drink regularly will never undergo the changes in their brain that come with alcohol-tolerance so they will never become alcoholic.
-But some, and only some of those that do drink heavily will, and this is very significant.
-The incidence of alcoholism is higher in the three parts of the population described above (youth drinkers, those in heavy drinking environments and the persistently distressed) than in the whole population, but they all have something in common: drinking heavily and persistently.
+But some, and only some of those that drink heavily will, and this is very significant.
+The incidence of alcoholism is higher in the three parts of the population described above (youth drinkers, those in heavy drinking environments and the persistently distressed) than in the whole population, but they all have the same things in common: drinking heavily and drinking regularly.
 It is this that causes the prevalence of addiction in these groups.
-Drinking persistently doesn’t cause alcoholism, what it does is it engages that vulnerability where it exists, and from there the progression to alcoholism begins.
-The same vulnerability may exist in other parts of the population, but if these people don’t engage in regular and heavy drinking then the vulnerability is never exposed.
+Drinking persistently doesn’t cause alcoholism, what it does is it engages that vulnerability where it exists, and the progression to alcoholism continues from there.
+The same vulnerability may exist in the rest of the population, but if these people don’t engage in regular and heavy drinking then that vulnerability is never exposed.

 We had no way of knowing when we first drank that we were susceptible to addiction; we only did the same as everyone around us.
-We had no idea that we were initiating a process that would ultimately bring us to our knees, and there were no warning signs that we were doing so until it was too late.
+We had no idea that we were initiating a process that would ultimately bring us to our knees, and there were no warning signs that this was happening until it was too late.
 Whether we inherited the mental characteristics that favour addiction or we got them through random variability makes no difference to the outcome.
-Once we drink regularly this leads to drinking more heavily and this is driven by two crucial mental characteristics: greatly preferring the benefits of something over its drawbacks, and greatly preferring something now over something later.
+Once we drink regularly this leads to drinking more heavily and this is driven by the two crucial mental characteristics; greatly preferring the benefits of something over its drawbacks, and greatly preferring something now over something later.
 These two characteristics are neither created nor altered by drinking.
 We don’t make them this way because we drink, we are born this way.